phojanecki/PHJ-Records_workshop_website/README.md

-# PHJ-Records_workshop_website
+#PHJ Records - workshop website

-This is a website of the fake record label "PHJ Records".
+This is a website of the fake record label PHJ Records.
 It was created for non commercial purposes in order to practice HTML, CSS, Sass, JavaScript and jQuery skills.
-All images were modified in Photoshop CC 2015.
-Any comments and criticism regarding upgrades are welcomed :)
+All images included in this project were modified in Photoshop CC 2015 Your feedback (both positive and negative) will be very welcome :)

 Images used within that project were downloaded from:
 * http://agenciacn.com/variedades/coldplay-es-la-banda-mas-galardonada-del-reino-unido/